 - Keep students at home should they develop COVID-19 symptoms.
 Symptoms associated with COVID-19 can vary from person to person.
 In general, symptoms include:

 e.
 Strong Headache

 g.
 Congestion or runny nose not related to known diagnosed allergies (share diagnosis documentation with ISP Nurse)

 h.
 Vomiting or diarrhea

 i.
 If the student or someone in their bubble presents cold-like symptoms it is highly recommended to first receive medical attention to rule out Covid-19 before attending school.

 If such symptoms occur, the parent should notify the school nurse.

 (ISPNurses@isp.edu.pa) and ensure the student attends a health facility.

-- Ensure students bring at least two approved face masks (masks with valves must not be used) to school.
+6. Ensure students bring at least two approved face masks (masks with valves or cloth are not allowed) to school.

 c.
 Regular handwashing and hand sanitation.